 Soft Egg Crates® attach to softboxes and butterfly and overhead frames.
-Through the use of uniform parallel cells, our Original Soft Egg Crates:
+Our Soft Egg Crates® will:

 Cell size, measured in degrees, describes the maximum angle of the off-axis light.
-A 20° Soft Egg Crate® is our narrowest model, giving you the greatest ability to aggressively control light.
-At the same time this model creates the most significant †occlusion at close distances.
-The 60°is the widest cell size and, therefore, is the most modest light blocking tool.
+A 30° Soft Egg Crate® is one of our narrowest models, giving you the ability to aggressively control light; this model creates significant occlusion at close distances.
+As cell width increases, the blocking of off-axis light is wider.
+A 60° Soft Egg Crate® is the widest model and is therefore the most modest light blocking tool.

-The 30°/50° and the 20°/60° models offer two variations in a single Lighttools® Soft Egg Crate®.
-You can easily vary the amount of soft light spread in four directions by rotating these models of Original Soft Egg Crates°.
+The 30°/50° Soft Egg Crate® models offer two variations in a single Lighttools® Soft Egg Crate®.
+You can vary the amount of soft light spread in four directions by rotating these models.

 Reduced near-to-far light ratio